Having fulfilled my dream of landing on the Antarctic continent, I feel no regrets.

 This time, the view fills me with despair.
 Countless blue-white ice blocks, large and small, are packed more tightly than ever.

-Clinging to the top of the mast, which rises sharply into the sky from the bottom of the valley, I strain my eyes for a way forward.
-Then, as I suspected, there is nothing ahead but white ice, and the black surface of the water is nowhere to be seen.
+Clinging to the mast, which rises sharply into the sky from the bottom of the valley, I strain my eyes for a way forward.
+Then, as I suspected, there is nothing ahead but white ice; the black surface of the water is nowhere to be seen.

 Trapped in the ice field, will nightfall come before I can find a way out?

-Gripping my binoculars, I frantically scan the endless white surface around me, straining my eyes again and again without giving up.
+Gripping my binoculars, I desperately scan the endless white surface around me, straining my eyes again and again without giving up.

-Then, a few hundred meters from Aomi, near a cliff rising on the channel's left side, I spot a faint black line running like a stream.
+Then, a few hundred meters from Aomi, near a cliff along the channel, I spot a faint black line running like a stream.

 If I can reach that narrow lead—a ribbon of open water—Aomi might be able to escape the Lemaire Channel!

-Hurrying down the mast, I seize the tiller and force the bow against the white edge of the ice from within the black pond.
+Hurrying down the mast, I seize the tiller and force the bow against the white edge of ice from inside the black pond.

 No!
 The ice is far too dense.

-The hull digs into the ice field and eventually comes to a halt, as though it has run out of strength.
+The hull digs into the ice field but soon stops, as though it has run out of strength.

-If only Aomi could reach the surface of the black, creek-like water, I might be able to escape the channel—but... it's...
+If only Aomi could reach the surface of that black, creek-like water, I could escape the channel—but …

-Suddenly, as I glance up from the white ice field, the sight of mountains towering nearly 1,000 meters on either side of the waterway strikes my eyes with vivid, breathtaking clarity.
+I glance up from the white ice field.
+The sight of mountains towering nearly 1,000 meters on either side of the waterway strikes my eyes with vivid, breathtaking clarity.

-The majestic peaks are too steep for snow to cling to, but snow has gathered in the narrow crevices cutting across the slopes, forming a delicate white web over the black rock faces.
+The peaks are too steep for snow to stick, but it gathers in the narrow crevices that cut across the slopes, forming a delicate white web over the black rock faces.

-In the crystal-clear, cold air, the mountain cliffs rise with an almost divine majesty—both beautiful and overwhelming.
+In the crystal-clear, cold air, the mountain cliffs rise with almost divine majesty, beautiful and overwhelming.

 Hi!
 Any questions or suggestions about the content are greatly appreciated.